 Conversion of student housing back into sing neighborhood areas a few blocks away.
-How by the overall character of the neighborhood.
+Howe by the overall character of the neighborhood.

 Although College Hill businesses are heavily well, attracting residents during summer mon (of both students and full-time residents livin of businesses.
-Simultaneously, more diverse at The size and stability of the business and resibenefit from a seamless connection between a along College Street.
+Simultaneously, more diverse (The size and stability of the business and resi benefit from a seamless connection between t along College Street.